The United States Role in a New UNWTO?

 With so many irregularities within the current leadership in UNWTO, with COVID-19 pushing tourism into its biggest challenges ever, the prospect of the United States joining becomes more remote – or not?

-The UNWTO would have been correct to stop working with consultants, research companies, and others from non-paying and nonmember countries.

-Isabel Hills, who is not only the Director National Travel and Tourism Office, Department of Commerce, United States, but also the chair of the Organisation for Economic Co-operation and Development (OECD) Tourism Committee has full access to all UNWTO documents, research, even though the United States as a non-member, has not been paying urgently needed membership fees to UNWTO.
+Isabel Hills, who is not only the Director National Travel and Tourism Office, Department of Commerce, United States, but also the chair of the Organisation for Economic Co-operation and Development (OECD) Tourism Committee has full access to all UNWTO documents, research.
+Even though the United States as a non-member, has not been paying urgently needed membership fees to UNWTO for the last 10 years.

 OECD is a forum in which governments compare and exchange policy experiences, identify good practices in light of emerging challenges, and promote decisions and recommendations to produce better policies for better lives.